microsoft/vscode-service-fabric-reliable-services/README.md

 6. Press the F5 key to begin debugging the extension, a new VS Code window will open with the title of [Extension Development Host].
 7. In the new VS Code window click on File -> Open Folder and select a folder in which you would like to create your Service Fabric Project.

-## Known Issues

-When generating C# Service Fabric projects on Windows, the path in the generated build script contains / instead of \ .
-This will trigger an error that the proj file cannot be found when trying to build the application.

 ## Release Notes

 ### 1.0.0